lmzuccarelli/oc-mirror-deploy/README.md

 ```

 If you are still having problems with the x509 self signed cert error, try stopping and restarting the quay-app by ssh'ing into the remote server
-and executing the following command.
+and executing the following command

 ```
 sudo systemctl restart quay-app